Sustainable production of bamboo at MOSO®

 A sustainable production of bamboo at MOSO is something that we are...

-The production process of laminated bamboo includes all the steps to create a material that is a very stable and attractive natural alternative to many non-renewable materials.
-Laminated bamboo is produced from flat bamboo strips, which are horizontally or vertically placed and glued together into panels or beams as a base material for many applications.
-Below we explain how laminated bamboo flooring, beams and boards are produced from hollow bamboo stems, to reach the highest quality products:
+The High Density® bamboo production process includes all the steps to create a material that is harder, stronger and more durable than almost any wood, and an attractive natural alternative to many non-renewable materials.
+The material is produced from bamboo strips (fibres), which are compressed into beams or panels as a base material for many products.
+Compared to standard strand woven bamboo, High Density® is far more stable and environmentally friendly.
+Below we explain how bamboo flooring, beams and boards are produced from hollow bamboo stems, to reach the highest quality products:

 Making use of the best base material will result in the best final product.
 Endless forests in Eastern-Chinese mountainous regions are covered with bamboo.
-Bamboo stems have an optimum age when talking about MOSO® Bamboo Products: ideally, the stems are harvested when they are 5 years old.
+Bamboo stems have an optimum age when talking about MOSO® bamboo products: ideally, the stems are harvested when they are 5 years old.
 Younger stems are not fully lignified and, therefore, the material will not have the right density and is not hard enough.
 Older stems turn grey, resulting in unattractive stains in final products.
 The quality of the bamboo stems can be partly determined during purchasing, but this is difficult to see in the new final product as the bamboo can still behave in an unexpected way later on when low quality stems have been used.
-MOSO® Bamboo Products are made of the best base material, which is checked by our own team, before production of laminated bamboo is started.
+MOSO® bamboo products are made of the best base material, which is checked by our own team, before production is started.

 Freshly harvested bamboo stems are cut into strips, and this production process consists of more than just slicing the hollow bamboo stem into pieces.
 When removing the skin, bamboo material is also lost, which is considered waste that can be used as biomass for energy production.
 The more bamboo that is removed and turned into biomass, the more expensive the remaining strip becomes meaning the best bamboo strips have no skin left, thus are the most expensive strips.
 When determining the quality of the strips, it is the purchasing phase that is of importance, but you will not directly see the difference in the final product.
 MOSO® only accepts high quality strips for its bamboo products and MOSO® staff check the strips before production is started.

-Bamboo is, like any other natural material, affected by moisture: it expands when its moisture content increases and contracts when its moisture content decreases.
-It is crucial that the moisture content is lowered and controlled in drying rooms within each production step.
-The moisture content of the final product determines significantly the way bamboo products behave after installation.
+Bamboo, like any other natural material, is affected by moisture: it expands when its moisture content increases and contracts when its moisture content decreases.
+It is crucial that, within each production step, the moisture content is lowered and controlled in drying rooms.
+The moisture content of the final product, supplied from the factory, determines significantly the way bamboo products behave after installation.
 A large difference in moisture content can create big problems.
 As an example: when installing a product with a too high moisture content in a dry area, the bamboo product will shrink because the moisture content decreases in the new situation.
 To ensure the high quality of the final bamboo products, MOSO® quality inspectors keep track of the moisture content during and after production of each production batch.